The Goodies Rule – O.K.?: Plot

 It is the early '60s and the Goodies are trying to make it big as pop stars.
 However, at every turn, their ideas are ripped off by acts who then go on to be much more successful than the Cricklewood trio—the Beatles, the Supremes and the Bachelors.
 Now in the mid-'70s the Goodies are despondent and living on Skid Row, they decide to get their own back by stealing the most famous characteristics of some of the most successful artists around—Elton John's glasses, the Bay City Rollers' trousers, Donny Osmond's teeth, etc.

 They are so successful, the top 10 is packed wall to wall with Goodies singles.
 The trio play Wembley Stadium, although to avoid crowd trouble, the audience is made up entirely of police.
 Having saved the pop business single-handedly, the Goodies are awarded OBEs at a spectacularly waterlogged royal garden party.
-To distract the nation from the appalling state of the economy, the Goodies are employed to cheer up the nation and they oblige with an irritating song and dance craze called "The Bounce".
+To distract the nation from the appalling state of the economy, the Goodies are employed to cheer up the nation and they oblige with an irritating song and dance craze called "The Bounce", which then causes everything in the country, from people to machinery, to start bouncing.

 With the nation in chaos, a general election is called (featuring comedian Kenny Everett in a cameo as one of the candidates), but is won by a party advocating no enjoyment whatsoever, populated by shop window dummies.
 With entertainment now illegal, the Goodies become Robin Hood-style outlaws, travelling the nation giving impromptu variety shows and hanging out in "jokeeasies" where they plot to overthrow the government.
 However, it is not that easy—the entertainers have been banned for so long that they cannot remember their old routines.
 Finally, the Goodies manage to oust the dummies and the entertainers take power—but with their memories gone, Bill suggests another option—a puppet government.